 Wake (illness) is active for Sunday's game against the Bills.

 Wake is one sack away from marking a double-digit sack performance for the fifth time in eight seasons.
 He has a favorable matchup with the Bills on Sunday, as QB Tyrod Taylor has been sacked on 9.7 percent of his dropbacks -- the second worst in the league.

-Wake (Achilles) will play in Thursday's preseason exhibition with Atlanta, Adam Beasley of the Miami Herald reports.
+Wake is questionable to play Sunday versus Buffalo due to an illness, Adam Beasley of the Miami Herald reports.